armada-ths/old.armada.nu/content/diversity.md

 ## HELP US BECOME MORE DIVERSE

    Do you have any ideas or suggestions to help us work more inclusive?
-We would love to hear them! - Contact our Head of Diversity, Anastasia at [anastasia.angeli@armada.nu](mailto:anastasia.angeli@armada.nu)
+We would love to hear them! - Contact our Head of Diversity, Tor at [tor.shimamura.fagle@armada.nu](mailto:tor.shimamura.fagle@armada.nu)

    </DiversitySection>